StackStorm/st2docs/docs/source/actions.rst

                 return (True, message)
             return (False, message)

-As you can see above, user-supplied action parameters are passed to the ``run`` method as keyword arguments.
-The return value from the  runner is a tuple consisting of success status flag and the result object respectively.
+This Python action prints text provided via the ``message`` parameter to the standard output.
+As you can see, user-supplied action parameters are passed to the ``run`` method as keyword arguments.

+If the ``run`` method finishes without exceptions, the execution is successful, and the value returned by the method is considered its result, no matter the
+type: boolean, string, list, dict, etc. Raising an exception will report the execution as failed.

+Another way to specify the status of an execution is returning a tuple with two
+items: the first item is a boolean indicating status, the second item is the result itself.

+For example, ``return False`` will result in a successful execution with the result being ``False``, and ``return (False, "Failed!")`` is a failed execution with ``"Failed!"`` as its result.

+In the example above, if the ``message`` parameter passed to the action is ``working``, the action will be considered as succeeded (first flag in the result indicating action status is ``True``) and in case another message is passed in, action will be considered as failed (first flag in the result tuple indicating action status is ``False``).

 For a more complex example, please refer to the `actions in the Libcloud pack in the contrib repository <https://github.com/StackStorm/st2contrib/tree/master/packs/libcloud/actions>`_.